Lambda11/let-me-fish/README.md

 ## Usage
-Use command `fish` then follow instruction as simple as just throwing your fish-rod and it will auto-continue everything for you
+Use command `fish` (or `!fish`) then follow instruction as simple as just throwing your fish-rod and it will auto-continue everything for you

 `fish save` - saves your used recipe and types of fishes to auto-dismantle into per-character config file which will be used on next login
 `fish gold` - toggles auto-dismantling of goldfishes (default OFF)